-Version No. 1 Policy No. 119
+Version No. 1

+Policy No. 119

-- Provision should be made for observation of the animal at appropriate intervals. - Veterinary care should be provided if lesions or illnesses associated with restraint are observed.
+- If possible, animals placed in restraint devices should be given training to adapt to the equipment and personnel. - Provision should be made for observation of the animal at appropriate intervals. - Veterinary care should be provided if lesions or illnesses associated with restraint are observed.
 The presence of lesions, illnesses, or severe behavioral change often necessitates temporary or permanent removal of the animal from restraint.